The best Best Buy Black Friday bargains you can buy right now

 That's our list!
 If you've found any other standout deals from Best Buy's sale, share them in the comments!

-Discuss: Best Buy early Black Friday sale: Last day (for now) to get these steep discounts on TVs, laptops and smart speakers
+Discuss: Best Buy early Black Friday sale: Final hours (for now) to get these steep discounts on TVs, laptops and smart speakers

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.